shz117/JCrawler/README.md

 Work flow:

-1. accept input key words and number of result pages intended to be crawed
+1. accept input key words and number of result pages intended to be crawled

 2. ask Google for top 10 websites for these key words as seed sites